gaehlerm/SoftwareEngineering/README.md

 ### API

 One level higher is the API.
 This defines the interface between our code and the user.
-It’s a wrapper around the high-level code.
-It offers all the functionality the user would expect in an easy to use form.
-One cannot state the importance enough for decoupling the API from the GUI.
-This will also become apparent in the section on testing.
+It’s a wrapper around the application level code.
+The API offers all the functionality the user would expect in an easy to use form.
+However, the API is not the highest level.
+It is still one level below the Graphical User Interface (GUI).
+It is of utmost importance to decouple the API from the GUI.
+The API should know nothing about the GUI and the GUI should only use API functions!
+And the very same holds for acceptance tests.

 ### GUI and acceptance tests

 On the highest level are the GUI and the acceptance tests, both at the same level.
 If you ever have a GUI make sure its code is completely decoupled from the rest of the code.
 The only interaction should be through your API.
 The same holds for the acceptance tests.
-It is so much easier writing on the API than testing a GUI.
-You should only test GUIs if you absolutely have to because, for whatever reason, they contain too much logic.
-Tough this is a clear indication of very bad design.
+The GUI and the acceptance tests are on a totaly different level of abstraction than all the other code that you deal with.
+Already the programming language for the GUI is completely different.
+You may write html!
+Due to the SRP you are not allowed to wirte any logic in the GUI.
+Also writing tests for the GUI is a pain.
+Therefore the only solution is to write acceptance tests on the API level and to make sure you never break the GUI by keeping it as simple as possible.

+## Summary

+As a summary I want to emphasize again the tremendous importance of abstraction levels.
+Different abstraction levels are the only reason we are able to understand highly complex systems.
+And it’s your job to define the abstraction levels for your code.

 # 7. Interfaces